FizaShaikh293/thm-writeups/B99/B99-writeup.md

 ## Overview

-This room is aimed for beginner level hackers but anyone can try to hack this box.
-There are two main intended ways to root the box, and both start from the same three open services.
-Nothing here needs a fancy exploit chain: it's a straightforward exercise in enumerating what's exposed, noticing a weak credential somewhere in that exposure, and turning a low-privilege shell into root through a sudo misconfiguration.
+Somewhere in the Nine-Nine precinct, someone set up a box, slapped a Jake Peralta–core image on port 80, hid a password inside it like it was a evidence locker, and then left a note to Jake lying around on an anonymous FTP share like a Post-it on a break room fridge.
+Bold strategy for a precinct full of detectives.

+The room bills itself as beginner-friendly, and it is, but "beginner-friendly" here really means "beginner-friendly if your beginner instincts are to check literally everything before touching anything."
+There are two intended ways to root the box, and neither of them requires an exploit so much as it requires noticing that somebody, somewhere, picked a password a rockyou.txt run would find in about the time it takes to say "cool cool cool cool cool, no doubt no doubt no doubt."

-The box only exposes FTP, SSH, and HTTP.
-Every path to root runs back through one of those three ports, which makes it a solid room for practicing the "enumerate everything before you touch anything" habit.
+The box only exposes FTP, SSH, and HTTP, three ports doing the work of a whole cast of overconfident detectives, and every route to root loops back through one of them.

 ```
 Attack surface